starkfell/100DaysOfIaC/articles/day.40.building.a.practical.yaml.pipeline.part.4.md

 </br>

-Now that we can identify the purpose of this script, we should update the output of the commands in the script to be more readable in the logs when the Build Pipeline is ran.
-If we left the script as is, you'd be able to identify if it ran successfully or not, but not without having to comb the entire log entry of the Azure CLI Task in the job.
+Now that we've documented the purpose of the script, we should customize the output of the script to be more readable in the logs of the Build Pipeline.
+If we left the script as is, you could still identify if it ran successfully or not, but not without having to read through the entire log entry of the Azure CLI Task in the job.

 Replace the existing content of the **base-infra.sh** script with the code below and commit it to the repository.